plotly/plotly.py/doc/python/px-arguments.md

 - `election` - Each row represents voting results for an electoral district in the 2013 Montreal mayoral election.
 - `iris` - Each row represents a flower.

-To access the `iris` dataset, we call it's function and assign it to a variable:
+To access the `iris` dataset, we call its function and assign it to a variable:

 ```python
 import plotly.express as px